0LNetworkCommunity/documentation/docs/archive/community programs/a-good-list.md

 For expediency this project was started without any automation (no smart contract) at and this list and distribution is manually administered by Water & Stone LLC (a company involved in blockchain software development, including for 0L network).
 We do not intend to operate this program indefinitely.
-Until the smart contracts are devolped formally donations are currently given to Water & Stone, and we submit 0L "autopay" transactions on a monthly basis to the wallets on the list.
+Until the smart contracts are developed formally donations are currently given to Water & Stone, and we submit 0L "autopay" transactions on a monthly basis to the wallets on the list.
 Water & Stone is taking no fee on these.